-Administratively, our school is separated into four sections: the Early Childhood Department (Infants through kindergarten), the Lower School (grades one through four), the Middle School (grades five through eight) and the High School (grades nine through twelve).
-The administrative staff consists of the Head of School, Rabbi Pinchos Hecht; Head of Upper School, Dr. Paul Oberman; Principal, Leah Summers; Assistant Principal and Director of the Middle School, Franeen Sarif; Director of the Lower School, Sylvia Miller; Director of Early Childhood Education, Carla Hotz; Director of The Matthew Blumenthal M'silot Program, Phyllis Rosenthal; and Director of Technology and Media, Sue Loubser.
+Administratively, our school is separated into four sections: Early Childhood (infants through kindergarten), Lower School (grades one through four), Middle School (grades five through eight), and Upper School (grades nine through twelve).
+The administrative staff includes Rabbi Pinchos Hecht, Head of School; Dr. Paul S. Oberman, Associate Head of Upper School; Leah Summers, Associate Head of Greenfield Early Childhood, Lower, and Middle School; Franeen Sarif, Director of Greenfield Middle School; Sylvia Miller, Director of Greenfield Lower School; Carla Hotz, Director of Greenfield Early Childhood; and Phyllis Rosenthal, Director of Matthew Blumenthal M'silot Program.

-There over 125 faculty members.
+There over 125 faculty members in the ECD, Lower School, and Middle School.
 All full-time teachers have either a Bachelor's or specialist degree in their respective field of instruction.
 Additionally, more than half of our teachers have Master's degrees.

 There are 32 faculty members in the Upper School.
 The General Studies faculty consists of twenty certified staff members, including six Doctorates, two with Specialist Degrees, and ten with Master’s Degrees.
 Our Judaic Studies department consists of twelve members, of whom seven have Master’s Degrees, one Doctorate, and eight are ordained rabbis.

 Ours is an experienced faculty of varying ages and backgrounds with one commonality--a love of teaching your children.
 There's a culture of sharing and mentoring between teachers who have been here a long time and those younger teachers who bring new ideas and extra energy to our school.
 The typical AJA teacher has been teaching for an average of 18 years, with 9 of those years having been spent here.